gilbertgit95/kagiweb-api-core-a/README.md

 ## Overview
 This repository contains the backend part of a web application.
 The main purpose of this repo is tobe an api base code application, so we dont need to create a new app from scratch everytime we develop a web api.
-The main technology use in this app are NodeJS, ExpressJS, Sequelize, SQL DB.
+The main technology use in this app are NodeJS, ExpressJS, GraphQL, Sequelize, SQL DB.
 The compatible databases or atleast tested database use in development are mysql, mssql, sqlite and postgresql.